- Computers & Software»

 5: Random BSOD (Blue Screen of Death)

-Attempts to understand the meaning of any one BSOD screen may be daunting at first but should not be if you take your time and read through it.
+Attempts to understand the meaning of any one BSOD screen may be daunting at first but should not be if you take your time and read through.
 Usually, Windows will specify what caused the error, written in capital letters and underscores at the top, and the technical information, usually at the bottom of the screen.

 - Bad device driver and software